tamulib-dc-labs/docs/_sources/applications/dspace/dspace_extending_embargos.rst.txt

 .. image:: ../../_static/images/dspace-change-start-date.png
     :alt: Change start date option in DSpace

 7.  **Save/Apply changes.** The new embargo date should take effect immediately.
 Because your current session may still have admin privileges, you might need to log out and log in as a non-admin to verify that the embargo is actually enforced until the new date.
+Or you can just open the link in a private/incognito browser window.

 ---------------------------------------------------------
 Known caveats & troubleshooting (things to watch out for)